segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 It is important to note that if you are not passing in properties, you still need to pass an empty object in it's place as shown in the above example.

+Additionally, custom context fields may not be forwarded to all destinations, as some destinations accept properties only.

 ## Known issues: